TOSINNIJIS1/TOSINNIJIS1/README.md

 ### Hi there, welcome to my GitHub Page 👋

 My name is Vincent Adeniji.
-I'm a Fullstack Web Developer from Woodbridge,Virginia.
+I'm a fullstack web developer from Woodbridge, Virginia.
 I love to build pages and learn more stuff on my free time and non-free time also.
 ---
 ### What I do?
 <p>